-- This is the HP 9000-series server that you identified as the storage management station. - This machine meets the minimum hardware and software requirements described in Appendix B, "HP-UX system requirements," on page 121. - Neither SMruntime nor SMclient is installed on the host and you are ready to install them on this machine.
+- This is the HP 9000-series server that you identified as the storage management station. - This machine meets the minimum hardware and software requirements described in Appendix B, "HP-UX system requirements," on page 123. - Neither the SMruntime software nor the SMclient software is installed on the host and you are ready to install them on this machine.